-From Equation (36-22) and 36.3.11.8.2 (EHT-SIG content channels), a 160 MHz PPDU contains four EHT-SIG content channels each of which are duplicated as shown in Figure 36-39 (EHT-SIG content channels and their duplication in a 160 MHz PPDU).
-EHT-SIG content channel 1 in 80 MHz frequency segment 1 occupies the 20 MHz subchannel that is the lowest in frequency and is duplicated on the 20 MHz subchannel that is the third lowest in frequency.
-EHT-SIG content channel 2 in 80 MHz frequency segment 1 occupies the 20 MHz subchannel that is the second lowest in frequency and is duplicated on the 20 MHz subchannel that is the fourth lowest in frequency.
-EHT-SIG content channel 1 in 80 MHz frequency segment 2 occupies the 20 MHz subchannel that is the fifth lowest in frequency and is duplicated on the 20 MHz subchannel that is the seventh lowest in frequency.
-EHT-SIG content channel 2 in 80 MHz frequency segment 2 occupies the 20 MHz subchannel that is the sixth lowest in frequency and is duplicated on the 20 MHz subchannel that is the highest in frequency.
-EHT-SIG content channels with the same index may carry different information in different 80 MHz frequency segments.
+For EHT-SIG OFDMA transmission and non-OFDMA transmission to multiple users, from Equation (36-22) and 36.3.11.8.2 (EHT-SIG content channels), a 160 MHz PPDU contains four EHT-SIG content channels each of which are duplicated as shown in Figure 36-39 (EHT-SIG content channels and their duplication in a 160 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users).
+EHT-SIG content channels with the same index may carry different information in different 80 MHz frequency subblocks for EHT-SIG OFDMA transmission but shall carry same information in different 80 MHz frequency subblocks for EHT-SIG non-OFDMA transmission to multiple users.

-Figure 36-39 (EHT-SIG content channels and their duplication in a 160 MHz PPDU)
+Figure 36-39 (EHT-SIG content channels and their duplication in a 160 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users)

-If a single RU or multiple RUs for an allocation in a 160 MHz PPDU overlaps more than one of the subcarrier ranges [–1012:–771], [–765:–524], [–500:–259], [–253:–12], [12:253], [259:500], [524:765] or [771:1012], the corresponding RU Allocation subfields in the respective content channels shall all refer to the same RU or the same multiple RUs.
+If a RU or MRU for an allocation in a 160 MHz PPDU overlaps more than one of the subcarrier ranges [–1012:–771], [–765:–524], [–500:–259], [–253:–12], [12:253], [259:500], [524:765] or [771:1012], the corresponding RU Allocation subfields in the respective content channels shall all refer to the same RU or MRU.

-If the Bandwidth field in the U-SIG field of an EHT MU PPDU (see Table 36-19 (U-SIG field of an EHT MU PPDU)) indicates 160 MHz and preamble is punctured, the mapping of the EHT-SIG content channels to 20 MHz subchannels shall be the same as for a 160 MHz PPDU (see Figure 36-39 (EHT-SIG content channels and their duplication in a 160 MHz PPDU)), with the exception that punctured 20 MHz subchannels shall be excluded.
+If the PPDU BW subfield and Punctured Channel Indication subfield in the U-SIG field of an EHT MU PPDU (see Table 36-19 (U-SIG field of an EHT MU PPDU)) indicates 160 MHz and preamble is punctured, the mapping of the EHT-SIG content channels to 20 MHz subchannels shall be the same as for a 160 MHz PPDU (see Figure 36-39 (EHT-SIG content channels and their duplication in a 160 MHz PPDU)), with the exception that punctured 20 MHz subchannels shall be excluded.